jdselwyn/Coryphopterus_RAD/README.md

 ## dDocent Tracking - unsplit species
 - MiSeq only - Finished
-- MiSeq Assembly, NovaSeq Mapping - Genotyping
+- MiSeq Assembly, NovaSeq Mapping - Finished
-- NovaSeq only - Genotyping
+- NovaSeq only - Finished

 ## Species Identification
+- Finished

+## VCF Filtering
-- Mapping to Mitochondrial Genome
+- MiSeq Assembly, NovaSeq Mapping - To Do
+- NovaSeq only - To Do

 ## ToDo
 - VCF Filter Settings to lightly filter for species identity
-- split species & rerun pipeline?
-- use Random Forest or similar for species classification??
 - sort out why misIDs between mito & dapc - if artifact of blast etc try to solve...may be hybrids/introgression

 ## Step 1.
 Demultiplex Sequences